See what questions

 Treatment of epistaxis also involves diagnosing and treating the underlying disease, disorder or condition that is causing it.
 Some conditions can be easily and successfully treated and cured, while others may require more intensive treatment and may not have an optimal prognosis.
 For more information on treatment, refer to treatment of epistaxis....more »

 Diagnosing epistaxis and its cause may be delayed or missed because in some cases, epistaxis may not be severe enough for a person to seek medical care.
 If epistaxis is caused by cocaine use, a person may not seek medical treatment and diagnosis out of shame or for fear of being reported to authorities.
-Epistaxis is a symptom of many different conditions, so a thorough medical evaluation ...more misdiagnosis »
+Epistaxis is a symptom of many different conditions, so a thorough medical evaluation is ...more misdiagnosis »

 The following medical conditions are some of the possible